The Applicant

 Section 3.
 Workforce Demographics

-Total headcount: 2,200 across 5 states.
+Headcount: 2,200 across 5 states.
 Gender split: 61% male, 39% female.
-Breakdown by level, function, and location available in the HRIS.
+Full breakdown in HRIS.

 Section 4.
 Pay Setting Methodology